yan4ik/udacity_driving/project3/README.md

 I used the Adam optimizer.

+I wish I could justify this architecture, but it is the result of many hours of trial and error.
+I started with a model I had in project2 - 3 conv layers + 3 fully-connected layers with droupout.
+Messing with the sizes of these layers got me close to driving good on the first track.
+But the car kept flying of the track on the last turn.
+Then I just randomly switched dropout to convolutional layers and magically everything worked.
+But still the driving was "not stable" enough.
+Adding two more conv layers helped.

+##### Surprises

-I experimented with Batch Normalization, but it totally spoiled everything in this problem.
-Also Dropout in fully-connected layers somehow broke my model, so I left Dropout only in convolutional layers.
+I experimented with Batch Normalization, but it totally didn't work in this problem - the car always went off the track.
+Also, as I said above, Dropout in fully-connected layers somehow broke my model, so I left Dropout only in convolutional layers.
+L2 regularization also didn't work.

+Also I found that you don't want to train your model for too long - everything beyond 10 epochs made the car go off the track (even though MSE continued decreasing).

+##### Alternative architectures tried

 A also experimented with VGG like architectures, it gave pretty much the same performance, but the model size became much bigger, so I decided to stick with LeNet.

+I also tried both the [Nvidia pipeline](https://arxiv.org/abs/1604.07316) and the [comma.ai pipeline](https://github.com/commaai/research/blob/master/train_steering_model.py#L27), but my LeNet variation worked better for me for some reason.

 ### Data preprocessing / augmentation